Thomas Frederick Hope

-Thomas Frederick Hope OBE CEng (22 March 1919 – 19 May 1996) was a Sierra Leonean civil engineer, businessman, and scholar who was the general manager and Chief Engineer of the Guma Valley Water Company and President of the Sierra Leone Chamber of Commerce.
-He was one-time President of the Ecobank Transnational Incorporated and was one-time President of the Federation of West African Chambers of Commerce.
+Thomas Frederick Hope OBE CEng (22 March 1919 – 19 May 1996) was a Sierra Leonean civil engineer, businessman, and scholar who was the general manager and chief engineer of the Guma Valley Water Company and president of the Sierra Leone Chamber of Commerce.
+He was onetime president of the Ecobank Transnational Incorporated and was onetime president of the Federation of West African Chambers of Commerce.

 Early life and education

 Thomas Frederick Hope was born on 22 March 1919 in Freetown, Sierra Leone to Creole parents, Thomas George Frederick Hope, a mechanic, and Lottie Fanny, née Elba, of Jamaican Maroon, Liberated African, and distant English descent and possibly with partial origins in Wellington Village.
 Thomas Frederick Hope was educated at the Government Model School in Freetown and subsequently at the Prince of Wales School.

-Hope was initially attached to the General Clerical Service of the Colonial Secretary's Office and was subsequently awarded a three-year scholarship to Achimota College for the purpose of undertaking an engineering qualification to take up the role of Assistant Water Works Engineer to the Freetown City Council.
+Hope was initially attached to the General Clerical Service of the Colonial Secretary's Office and was subsequently awarded a three-year scholarship to Achimota College for the purpose of undertaking an engineering qualification to take up the role of assistant water works engineer to the Freetown City Council.
 He then attended the Achimota College in Ghana and proceeded to Loughborough Technical College in England, before returning to Sierra Leone and entering the Sierra Leonean civil service from 1940 to 1942.